salimbaigadam-droid/Open-Source-Piano-Code/README.md

 ---

-Built with ❤️ using React, Python, Go, and Rust
+Built with Salimbai and teamCoder using React, Python, Go, and Rust